chreekat/chreekat.github.io/source/_posts/2012-03-01-ditching-the-imperative.md

                     doThingsWithZ_and_Y
                     ...
                 Quux -> do
-                    doThingsWithX_and_Y
+                    doThingsWithX_and_A
                     ...
         _ -> ...

 ```

 However, that brings me to the second reason I think this is ugly code.
 Even
 when chopped into bitty functions, it's still too imperative.
-(There's another
-problem, too.
-This won't compile for reasons I'll get to below.
-But let's stick
-to the ugly factor for now.)
-If I simply chop out segments of the logic and put
+If I simply chop
-them in small functions, I haven't gotten rid of the underlying problem, which
+out segments of the logic and put them in small functions, I haven't gotten rid
-is too-deep, "turn left then turn right" code.
-Plus I've created a bunch of
+of the underlying problem, which is too-deep, "turn left then turn right" code.
-functions that are useless in general, and are so strongly connected to their
+Plus I've created a bunch of functions that are useless in general, and are so
-callers that in practice I end up needing to pass a ton of variables.
+strongly connected to their callers that in practice I end up needing to pass a
+ton of variables.

+Solutions
+---

 So let's fix up this code, and hopefully improve my intuition in the process.